 \item A comprehensive extension of experiments on public datasets and our new benchmarks presents the model's foundation capability to facilitate downstream tasks including real-world robotic manipulation, action anticipation, early action recognition, and action recognition. \end{itemize}

 This paper is organized as follows.
-Sec.~\ref{sec:related_work} reviews the related works in literature.
-Sec.~\ref{sec:unihand} details the design of our proposed Uni-Hand and its training/inference scheme.
-Sec.~\ref{sec:exp} showcases the extensive experimental results quantitatively and qualitatively.
-Ultimately, Sec.~\ref{sec:conclusion} concludes the paper and provides our insights.
+Sec.~\ref{sec:related_work} reviews related works in literature.
+Sec.~\ref{sec:unihand} details Uni-Hand's architecture and training/inference schemes.
+Sec.~\ref{sec:exp} showcases the extensive experimental results quantitatively and qualitatively. \myblue{Sec.~\ref{sec:discussion} highlights our algorithmic novelty and provides our insights.} Ultimately, Sec.~\ref{sec:conclusion} concludes the paper.